 Or even share an intuition about a changing closeness?

 These superficial relationships then wind up feeling unsatisfying, uncomfortable, unsafe – and thereby somewhat lonely.

-With all this in mind, here are 8 tools to help encourage a “courageous dialogue.”
+With all this in mind, here are 8 tools to help encourage a “courageous conversation.”

-(Note: Courageous Dialogues are best done in person – not by email – because body language and nuances can be lost or misinterpreted.)
+(Note: Courageous Conversations are best done in person – not by email – because body language and nuances can be lost or misinterpreted.)